Skip to navigation Skip to content

 Not the first care percentage determination and care changed before 29 March 2024 + Read more ...

-For Child Support purposes, see Change in child support care levels from 1 July 2018 (15 May 2019 for WA Ex-nuptial cases)
+For Child Support purposes, see Change in child support care levels.

 This would result in the FTB entitlement of the customer who has less actual care ending but their Income Support Payment (ISP) continuing for an interim period.

-If the customer with increased care claims an ISP, their claim to be the principal carer will be rejected if the principal carer continues to take reasonable steps to seek return of the child/ren.
-This is because only one customer can be the principal carer of a particular child at any given time.
+If the party with increased care claims an ISP, their claim to be the principal carer will be rejected if the principal carer continues to take reasonable steps to seek return of the child/ren.
+This is because only one party can be the principal carer of a particular child at any given time.

-Where making a decision that a customer continues to be a Principal Carer:
+Where making a decision that a party continues to be a principal carer:

 • see Shared care for income support payments and principal carer determination, and